 SATA Cable for Laptop:

 Laptops are built to be compact and as well very durable.
-Their storage devices (SSD, HDD, etc.) connects to the motherboard.
+Their storage devices (SSD, HDD, etc.) connect to the motherboard.

 However, this time there is no need to use a traditional SATA cable.
 Instead, connect a storage device to the branch plate, the plate attached to the motherboard branch.
 The wires connecting the breakout boards to the motherboard are thin and flat and designed to be compact.